 - 7.13.8 Enforcement.
-Enforcement of the provisions of this Section 7.11 and the provisions of any FOG Wastewater Discharge Permit shall be governed by Section 7.6, and for such purpose the District may utilize any one, combination or all enforcement remedies provided in Section 7.6 to the extent determined by the District to be applicable to a violation under this Section 7.11.
-For this purpose, "Department Head" as used in Section 7.6 means the FOG Control Program Manager.
-In addition to the non-compliance fees specified under Section 7.6, the Permittee shall be subject to fees for FOG Program non-compliance as specified in Exhibit B, Schedule of Rates and Charges. - 7.13.9 California Building Standards Law.
-Pursuant to the provisions of the California Building Standards Law, California Health and Safety Code §§ 18941.5, 17958, 17958.5 and 17958.7, the Board hereby finds that variations of this Section 7.11 from the State Building Standards and Housing Laws, more particularly the California Plumbing Code are necessary because of climatic, geological or topographical conditions of property in the District's jurisdiction, and as more specifically described below: - (1) Sections 7.11.4 and 7.11.6 modify the authority and discretion of the "Administrative Authority" of Section 1014.1 of the 2001 California Plumbing Code by requiring all Food Service Establishments to install and operate a grease control device, which may be a grease interceptor or grease trap, if no other device, mechanism, or process is found to successfully trap or collect or treat FOG prior to its being discharged into the sewer system. - (2) Section 7.11.6 modifies the general maintenance requirements for grease interceptors of Section 1014.6 of the 2001 California Plumbing Code and establishes more stringent maintenance requirements. - (3) With respect to the foregoing differences (1) and (2), the District finds that the District's topography and geography and the District's proximity to the Pacific Ocean coupled with the general waste discharge requirements imposed by the RWQCB require the strict compliance with grease control device regulations to prevent sewer system overflows that threaten the health and safety of the public within the immediate vicinity of the overflow and downstream to the local beaches. - (4) Additional amendments and deletions to the California Plumbing Code are found to be administrative or procedural and are found to be reasonable and necessary to safeguard life and property within the District. - (5) A copy of this Section 7.11 shall be filed with the California Building Standards Commission and the California Department of Housing and Community Development by the Secretary of the Board as required by State law (Health & Safety Code Section 17958.7).
+Enforcement of the provisions of this Section 7.13 and the provisions of any FOG Wastewater Discharge Permit shall be governed by Section 7 and for such purpose the District may utilize any one, combination or all enforcement remedies provided in Section 7.6 to the extent determined by the District to be applicable to a violation under this Section 7.13.
+The Permittee shall be subject to all FOG Control Program non-compliance, and cost recovery fees as specified in Exhibit B, Schedule of Rates and Charges. - 7.13.9 California Building Standards Law.
+Pursuant to the provisions of the California Building Standards Law, California Health and Safety Code §§ 18941.5, 17958, 17958.5 and 17958.7, the Board hereby finds that variations of this Section 7.13 from the State Building Standards and Housing Laws, more particularly the California Plumbing Code are necessary because of climatic, geological or topographical conditions of property in the District's jurisdiction, and as more specifically described below:

+(1) Sections 7.13.4 and 7.13.6 modify the authority and discretion of the "Administrative Authority" of Chapter 10 of California Plumbing Code by requiring all Food Service Establishments to install and operate a grease control device, which may be a grease interceptor or grease trap, if no other device, mechanism, or process is found to successfully trap or collect or treat FOG prior to its being discharged into the sewer system.

+(2) Section 7.13.6 modifies the general maintenance requirements for grease interceptors of Chapter 10 of the California Plumbing Code and establishes more stringent maintenance requirements.

+(3) With respect to the foregoing differences (1) and (2), the District finds that the District's topography and geography and the District's proximity to the Pacific Ocean coupled with the general waste discharge requirements imposed by the Statewide General WDR for Sewer Systems, require the strict compliance with grease control device regulations to prevent sewer system overflows that threaten the health and safety of the public within the immediate vicinity of the overflow and downstream to the local beaches.

+(4) Additional amendments and deletions to the California Plumbing Code are found to be administrative or procedural and are found to be reasonable and necessary to safeguard life and property within the District.

+(5) A copy of this Section 7.13 shall be filed with the California Building Standards Commission and the California Department of Housing and Community Development by the Secretary of the Board as required by State law (Health & Safety Code Section 17958.7).